FAQ and resources for art therapy and counseling

 Do I need to do anything for the first session?
 Yes.
 You will need to sign an informed consent document and disclosure statement which will both be sent to you after scheduling your first session.
 If you are preparing for your first art therapy session I may ask you to gather some basic art supplies and a list will be sent with the other documents.

-When are you available?
-I am available Monday-Thursday from 9am-12pm and Friday-Saturday 9am-5pm
+When are you available for sessions?
+I am available Tuesdays-Saturdays from 9am-5pm.

 If there is immediate threat to you or others, or If you are experiencing a mental health emergency call 911